-Activities in FY 2019-2020
+Activities in FY 2020-2021

-For this 2019-20 UPWP the primary transit planning focus will be the development of a Long-Range Transit Plan.
-This plan will be operations specific with a 20 year planning horizon.
+For this 2020-21 UPWP the primary transit planning focus will be the development of a Long-Range Transit Plan.
+This plan will be operations specific with a 20-year planning horizon.
 The plan will focus on community development, transit demand, traffic congestion, greenhouse gas reduction, gap analysis, new technologies, and service development, and will apply to all metropolitan and regional transit services.
 (While capital investment will be addressed as part of the LRTP at a high level, detailed capital replacement strategies will be covered in a separate Capital Improvement Plan.)
-Ultimately, this plan will provide a strategic long-range recommendations on how to best meet the long-term public transportation needs of the entire area served by SAMTD.
+Ultimately, this plan will provide a strategic long-range recommendation on how to best meet the long-term public transportation needs of the entire area served by SAMTD.
 SAMTD staff will coordinate with other jurisdictions and agencies, as appropriate.
-The development of this plan is contingent upon the successful award of a TGM grant from the 2019 solicitation.
+This project will be funded by the general fund in FY21